Photo by Katie Karlberg

 If I’m your TA, I am happy to meet with you during my office hours (as listed in your syllabus or on my History Department profile) or by appointment.

 I work at the intersection of History and Science and Technology Studies (STS), examining how scientists, the questions they ask, the technology they use, and the world in which they live in all shape each other.

 I wrote my M.A. thesis on social scientists building infrastructure for genomic research in the decades since the human genome project (a topic I aim to pursue further in my dissertation).

-I am currently assisting my advisor, Nicole Nelson, on a separate project examining the relationship between open science, reproducibility, and environmental regulation.
+I am currently working with Nicole Nelson and Kelsey Ichikawa on a separate project examining the relationship between open science, reproducibility, and environmental regulation.
 As part of this project, I am building some open-source tools for scraping and analyzing data from the US government’s clearinghouse for public comments on federal rulemaking, Regulations.gov.

 I still take the occasional writing or editing gig (in addition to my current role as editorial assistant at Social Studies of Science).

 Or, download my CV to view the full list.

 For inquiries related to my writing and editing, please email bennettmcintosh аt duck dоt cоm.
 If you are pitching a metaverse product, please include "[spam]" in the subject line to ensure your pitch receives appropriate attention.